Frequently Asked Questions (FAQs)

 Is there any way to contact you anonymously?

-Yes, and we encourage this.
+Yes, and we encourage this!
 Most people feel more comfortable contacting us if they maintain their anonymity.
+We want you to feel as comfortable as possible.
 If you’re looking to call us, you can block your number from our system (dial *67 before entering our number).
 If you’re looking to contact us via chat or email, you can create an anonymous email account that is separate from your Geneseo email account.

 I’m an RA or a leader of a student group and want to collaborate with Pathways for an event.
 How do I set that up?

 Pathways regularly collaborates with others on campus to hold events related to mental and emotional health, self-care, and other important topics.
-You can see some of the specific programming we’ve done at https://www.geneseo.edu/pathways/programs and contact us at email@example.com.
+You can contact us at firstname.lastname@example.org.

 How can I leave feedback after talking with a Peer Advocate?

-We welcome all feedback from anyone who has used our service.
+We welcome your feedback!
+If you've used our service, please let us know how we did.
 Our anonymous form is located at http://go.geneseo.edu/pathwaysfeedback.

 Can I become a Peer Advocate?